CapnAndy/irl/README.md

 (will document more details here later)

-## Games using RadialLib:
+## Games using this library:

  - Monster Loves You!, available on Steam/iOS/Android
- - All games by Radial Games
+ - All games by Radial Games! http://www.radialgames.com ! (buy today!)

 ## ToDo